leandrodeleite/engineering/Modular-Infrastructure/Key features.md

 GPU programming, Hardware portability
 | [mojo/manual/gpu/fundamentals](https://docs.modular.com/mojo/manual/gpu/fundamentals/)

-Mojo is designed from the ground up to support heterogeneous hardware
+Mojo is designed from the ground up
+to support heterogeneous hardware
 — the Mojo compiler makes no assumptions
-about whether your code is written for CPUs, GPUs, or something else.
+about whether your code is written for
-Instead,
+CPUs, GPUs, or something else.

+*Instead,
 hardware behaviors are handled by Mojo libraries,
-as demonstrated by types such as SIMD
+as demonstrated by types such as:
-that allows you to write vectorized code for CPUs,
+• `SIMD` that allows you to write vectorized code for CPUs,
-and the gpu package
-that enables hardware-agnostic GPU programming.
+• `gpu` package that enables hardware-agnostic GPU programming.*